reyemDarnok/active-learning/README.md

 This project uses several file format that users should be aware of.
 They will be listed in this section

+### File Naming

+Many parts of this workflow generate files.
+Some only generate a single file of a given type with changing contents and name the file for the function, e.g. `pelmo.sub`, but most generate large number of files that have no suitable human understandable name.
+These files will be universally named along the schema `<hash of contents>.<type of file>`.

 ### JSON Input

 Several of the inputs are json files.
 These follow the following, nested schema